GiovanniStephens/country-rank/README.md

 - Morocco came up in the list, but I do not really like the look of it.
 - There are quite a few options in South America if one is willing to put up with a little more danger and corruption.
 - South American countries are quite cheap relative to the rest of the world.
+- With how purchasing power is changing as well as the cost of living, Uruguay seems like a great place.
+    - Nice climate.
+    - Common language.
+    - Safe.
+    - Free.
+    - Pretty good health care and education.
+    - Really nice people I think.